openlayers/docs/library/layers.rst

 MapServer
 +++++++++

+This layer is not required to interact with MapServer.
 In general, the :ref:`layer.wms` Layer is preferred over the MapServer Layer.
 Since MapServer exposes most of its CGI functionality in WMS mode as well, the WMS layer is preferred.
 The MapServer layer can often lead to maps which seem to work, but don't due to projection issues or other similar misconfigurations.
+Unless you have a strong reason not to, you should use the Layer.WMS instead of a Layer.MapServer.

+.. _`FAQ on setting different projection properties`: http://faq.openlayers.org/map/how-do-i-set-a-different-projection-on-my-map/

+If you are using a Layer.MapServer, and your map is being repeated several times, this indicates that you have not properly configured your map to be in a different projection.
+OpenLayers can not read this information from your mapfile, and it must be configured explicitly.
+The `FAQ on setting different projection properties`_ provides information on how to configure different projections in OpenLayers.

 For API information, see the `MapServer Layer API Docs`_.